Clinical Internship: January through mid-December. The UW-L Medical Dosimetry program uses

-You'll want to keep this up-to-date after this program so it's an ongoing
+You'll want to keep this up-to-date after the program so it's an ongoing

 "work in progress" and current at any time.

 are using Weebly to create the e-portfolios.
-We previously used
+The

 reason for using a web-based program like Weebly is so that you have continued